shpml/fundamentals/02_chapter/intro.md

 * It only allows you to track changes in one file; if your project consists of multiple files, you're out of luck.
 * It's extremely duplicative - before long, you might end up with 10, 20, or even 50 slightly-different copies of the same file.
 * It's extremely difficult (if not basically impossible) to see what has changed from one version to the next without opening each file and comparing changes line by line.
-* Keeping track of parallel versions (revision A vs revision B) is possible, but it's hard to compare one to the other, and integrating the two verions is a lot of work.
+* Keeping track of parallel versions (revision A vs revision B) is possible, but it's hard to compare one to the other, and integrating the two versions is a lot of work.

 Now imagine how much more complicated this process becomes once you start working with a team...